Professional Pressure Washing in Ontario

 Pressure Washing Projects at a Glance

 Homeowners across the GTA and Central Ontario call Apex Impressions for pressure washing when driveways, interlocking stone, concrete walkways, and wood decks have accumulated years of dirt, algae staining, and organic buildup.
-We restore exterior surfaces to a clean, renewed condition in a single visit.
+You can view before and after examples in our gallery to see how we restore exterior surfaces to a clean, renewed condition in a single visit.

 Consistently rated by Ontario homeowners for thorough results, careful surface handling, and efficient same-day service.